Benzito1590/HTML-CSS-JS-Projects/Readme.md

 - CSS
 - Javascript

 ##  Please note if you want to copy my work, please don't.
-If you do, copy the code and change it in your own work.
+If you do, clone it and make it your own work.
 # Thanks